wagih70/edfa3ly/readme.md

 ## Comments

-- It could be a better implementation if we used a paid account for accessing currency rate and also we can get currencies sympols not only "EGP" or "USD".
+- It could be a better implementation if we used a paid account for accessing currency rate and also we can get currencies symbols.